Skip to content

 Cleanup

-The JavaScript ecosystem has grown massively over the years, in good and bad ways.
+The JavaScript ecosystem has grown massively over the years, in both good and bad ways.
 We have all the packages and choice we want, but have built up a vast amount of technical debt along the way.

-• Modernize existing packages
+• Modernizing existing packages

-• Migrate from redundant packages
+• Migrating from redundant packages

-• Migrate from inactive packages
+• Migrating from inactive packages

-• Migrate to lighter and/or faster alternatives
+• Migrating to lighter and/or faster alternatives

 Contribution Guide